 Studying Abroad Within Your Budget

-The following information is designed to help students consider the financial aspects of studying abroad and develop a strategy for choosing a program that fits with their budget/financial resources.
+The following information is designed to help you consider the financial aspects of studying abroad and develop a strategy for choosing a program that fits your budget/financial resources.

 - CU-Boulder Best Semester Abroad Deals